-- EPA obtained U.S. settlements area data from the USDA (2017).
-For years without U.S. settlements area data (2013-2021), settlements area data were forecast using 2002-2012 data to capture the most recent available trends. - 2.
+- 1. EPA obtained U.S. settlements area data from USDA (2017).
+For years without U.S. settlements area data (2013-2022), settlements area data were forecast using 2002-2012 data to capture the most recent available trends. - 2.
 The fraction of total settlements area was calculated for each state, including the District of Columbia, by dividing the state settlements area by the U.S. total settlements area. - 3.
-The state fraction of settlements area was multiplied by the total national yard trimmings and food scraps C stocks from the 1990-2021 national Inventory to estimate state-level yard trimming and food scrap C stocks.
+The state fraction of settlements area was multiplied by the total national yard trimmings and food scraps C stocks from the 1990-2022 national Inventory to estimate state-level yard trimming and food scrap C stocks.
 This calculation was also performed for grass, leaves, branches, and food scraps to yield state-level C stocks for each subcategory.

-Data Appendix E-9 to this report provides activity data related to total land in urban areas and percent of total land area that occurs in urban areas by state (including the District of Columbia and Puerto Rico) across the time series.
+Data Appendix E-9 to this report provides activity data related to total land in urban areas and percent of total land area that occurs in urban areas by state (including the District of Columbia) across the time series.
 These data are used in the calculations of carbon storage in landfilled yard trimmings and food scraps in each state.

-The overall uncertainty associated with the 2021 national estimates of CO2 from changes in yard trimmings and food scraps C stocks were calculated using the Approach 2 methodology (IPCC 2006).
-As described further in Chapter 6 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 were -72%/+56% for CO2.
+The overall uncertainty associated with the 2022 national estimates of CO_2 from changes in yard trimmings and food scraps C stocks were calculated using the Approach 2 methodology (IPCC 2006).
+As described further in Chapter 6 of the national Inventory (EPA 2024), pages 6-185 and 6-186, levels of uncertainty in the national estimates in 2022 were -47%/+58% for CO2.
 State-level estimates have a higher uncertainty due to apportioning the national estimates to states based on their fraction of the settlements area.
 These assumptions were required because of a general lack of available state-level data on yard trimmings and food scraps.
 For more details on national-level uncertainty, see the uncertainty discussion in Section 6.10 of the national Inventory.

-Changes that resulted from recalculations to the state-level estimates in 2020 were due to expected forecasted data changes and are reflected in the national Inventory; see Section 6.10, page 6-181.
+Changes that resulted from recalculations to the state-level estimates in 2021 were due to expected forecasted data changes and are reflected in the national Inventory; see Section 6.10, page 6-186.

 EPA will review and revise the state-level methodology over the time series, and as appropriate, assess if other information would better reflect state-level activity (e.g., mass of yard trimmings and food scraps discarded to managed landfills) to improve the accuracy of the estimates.
-EPA will monitor updates to the USDA urban area data.
+EPA plans to incorporate updated Urban Area data in the next Inventory year.
 Sources of settlements area data for Puerto Rico and other U.S. territories are also needed to provide a more accurate estimate of net C stock changes in the United States.
-Additional planned improvements are consistent with those planned for improving national estimates given that the underlying methods for state GHG estimates are the derived from those in the national Inventory.
-For example, updated data are expected in a new release of the Advancing Sustainable Materials Management: Facts and Figures report for 2019, 2020, and 2021.
-The discussion of planned improvements to refine methods for estimating changes in C stocks in landfilled yard trimmings at the national level starts on page 6-181 of Chapter 6.10 in the national Inventory.
+Additional planned improvements are consistent with those planned for improving national estimates given that the underlying methods for state GHG estimates are derived from those in the national Inventory.
+For example, updated data are expected in a new release of the Advancing Sustainable Materials Management: Facts and Figures report for 2019, 2020, 2021, and 2022.
+The discussion of planned improvements to refine methods for estimating changes in C stocks in landfilled yard trimmings at the national level starts on page 6-186 of Chapter 6.10 in the national Inventory.